California Car Accident Laws

 Can I Recover Compensation After a Car Accident if I Was Uninsured?

-Under California Proposition 213, uninsured drivers are prohibited from recovering non-economic damages, such as pain, suffering, and punitive damages However uninsured accident victims may still be eligible to secure economic damages including medical expenses, lost wages, and property damage.
-This law is designed to motivate drivers to obtain insurance by limiting their ability to recover damages for the full extent of their losses.
+Under California Proposition 213, uninsured drivers are prohibited from recovering non-economic damages, such as pain and suffering, and punitive damages.
+According to the California Insurance Code, drivers must meet specific legal requirements for car insurance coverage in California, including minimum coverage mandates and proof of coverage.
+However, uninsured accident victims may still be eligible to secure economic damages including medical expenses, lost wages, and property damage.

 However, there are several exceptions to Proposition 213, including the following: